TheXro/TaskManager/README.md

 2. **Managing Tasks:**
    - Tasks can be marked as Done and , searched by title or description and filtered by priority.
+   - Tasks priority can be changed by clicking on the priority button.
    - Tasks can also be deleted, with changes instantly reflected in the local storage.

 3. **Data Persistence:**
    - Tasks are saved in the local storage upon any changes, ensuring they remain available even after a page reload.